Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 Gam Gam's breads and desserts are baked on the premises.
 Try the chocolate cake, a dense flourless concoction that tastes like an unglazed Reine de Saba.
 Wrap up your meal with an espresso and a shot of Israeli grappa.

 Note: Different people have different tastes, and one Venetian (who's Jewish, but not Hasidic) claimed that Gam Gam's food was "terrible"--possibly because it didn't match the Jewish food of her Venetian upbringing, or possibly because of tensions between Venice's older Jewish population and new Hasidic arrivals.
 Other guests have told me that the food is wonderful, an assessment that confirms my own experience.
-(The restaurant has been renovated and has hired a new chef since my last visit, so--if you've dined at Gam Gam recently--I'd be interested in hearing your opinion by e-mail.)
+(The restaurant has been renovated and has hired a new chef since our last visit, so--if you've dined at Gam Gam recently--we'd be interested in hearing your opinion by e-mail.)

 Prices